 - The Information for Financial Aid Professionals website is an indispensable source of guidance for financial aid administrators, auditors, and others who are involved with the Federal Student Aid Programs.
 You will find Dear Colleague Letters, electronic announcements, the FSA Handbook and other publications, and much more.

 - The Direct Loan Program provides loans for students and parents from the Department of Education.
-The Direct Loan website offers information and tools, including repayment and budget calculators, and links to other sites pertinent to Direct Loans.
+The Direct Loan website offers information, tools, and links to other sites pertinent to Direct Loans.

 - Also for financial aid professionals is the Postsecondary Education Participants System or PEPS.
 At the PEPS website you'll find reports of closed schools, the Case Management and Oversight weekly institutional updates, and other information.